jaimebw/old___jaimebw.github.io/_posts/2024-11-11-Encoding-ARINC429.md

 ## 2.2 Understanding SDI (Source/Destination Identifier)
 The SDI can be thought of as a way to differentiate between multiple sources or destinations for the same type of data.
 Here's a practical example:
 Imagine an aircraft with two flight computers, both capable of providing position information to the Multi-Function Display (MFD).
 To distinguish between these sources we will set different SDIs to their messages.
+Its usage is a incosistent across different systems, so it is important to check the system documentation to understand how it is used.

+The SDI field, while optional, can serve dual purposes.
+In some cases, it's used to extend the data field, effectively providing additional bits for the message payload.
+This is particularly common when encoding latitude (label 310) or longitude (label 311) values, where every available bit is valuable for maintaining precision.
 ## 2.3 SSM states
 The SSM (Sign/Status Matrix) bits have different meanings depending on the encoding type used: